Like any good debate, there are pros and cons; the good and the bad. The debate on whether ice should be used to treat injuries is no exception.

 There is a new wave of research that has proposed that using ice could be potentially harmful to the healing process of injured soft tissue and interfere with the body’s natural response to inflammation.
 But some clinicians are skeptical about tossing out such a useful pain-relieving tool.

+Hmm….did you read the end of his article?
+I’ll wait right here while you go back.
+You see it?
 Dr. Mirkin still promotes the use of ice for acute injuries!
 “You could apply the ice for up to 10 minutes, remove it for 20 minutes, and repeat the 10 minute application once or twice.”

 The Good and The Bad

 Let’s not toss out all the GOOD that ice has to offer in light of a few speculations about if or how it works.

 - Ice is an excellent pain reliever.
 Reducing pain helps us move better and sooner.

 - Ice has very few side effects (as compared to medications) – yes it can burn your skin so you have to be careful about how long and how often you apply it to an area.